-Meet my new ”golden milk type” of addiction, molasses milk.
+Meet my new ”golden milk type” version, molasses milk.
 I wouldn’t go so far by saying: move over golden milk, because I really love my golden milk.
 However this molasses milk makes a very good second place.
-As you have read here black strap molasses is one of the healthiest natural sweeteners so why not turn it into a milk, right?
+Black strap molasses is one of the better natural sweeteners so why not turn it into a milk, right?
 Perfect for that time of the month ladies…. and (your) kiddos will love it too!
-I came up with this recipe because I wanted to create a comforting warming drink full with iron and molasses showed up high on my list due to its slight sweetness.
+I came up with this recipe because I wanted to create a comforting warming drink with for example iron and molasses showed up high on my list due to its slight sweetness.

-Molasses is one of the healthiest sweeteners (and also an underutilized sweetener), but like I said it this article this does not mean you can eat a jar of it per day.
-Use your common sense and be extra careful when you are a (former) sugar addict.
+Molasses is one of the better sweeteners (and also an underutilized sweetener), but this does not mean you can eat a jar of it per day.

 What is blackstrap molasses?

 Although molasses is a byproduct of the sugar production and actually processed (since it is made from crushing sugar cane and cooking down the liquid that is extracted) I try to incorporate this sweetener in my diet (in moderation).
 Just enough to reap the benefits.
 Especially during that time of the month…;)

 Molasses is actually surprisingly high in nutrients for a sweetener that goes through a few rounds of cooking.
 Compared to refined white sugar, which only contains simple carbohydrates, molasses has a good amount of nutrients.
 And also a high amount of antioxidants as compared to other refined sweeteners.
 And no, it’s not as sweet as sugar.
 The taste reminds me a bit of liquorice.